Best Twitch Emotes: How to Choose the Perfect Emotes for Your Community

 Updated On:

-I read somewhere that humankind invented letters so we don’t have to write in pictures any longer.
+I read somewhere that humanity invented letters so we no longer have to write in pictures.

-However, communication evolves – that’s a hard-core fact.
-It adapts to our needs and to what we want to say at a given time and place.
+However, communication evolves – that’s an undeniable fact.
+It adapts to our needs and to what we wish to express at any given time and place.

-Now, as a successful Twitch streamer/gamer with a rather tight time schedule, you frequently cannot afford to type full words, let alone sentences.
+As a successful Twitch streamer and gamer with a tight schedule, you often cannot afford to type full words, much less complete sentences.

-Now, in the Twitch community, you have all these cute and funny twitch emotes that aid your communication with other participants.
+In the Twitch community, you have access to a variety of cute and funny Twitch emotes that enhance your communication with other participants.

-As you have guessed, what lies ahead is twitch emotes list, i.e. BTTV emotes list, or the list of the best twitch emotes you can find out there.
+As you may have guessed, what follows is a list of Twitch emotes, specifically the BTTV emotes list, or the collection of the best Twitch emotes available.

-As the twitch emoji list is quite extensive, I shall focus on the most popular twitch emotes, grouped by their meanings, the idea behind, or whatever that is their most prominent common trait.
+Since the twitch emoji list is quite extensive, I will focus on the most popular twitch emotes, organized by their meanings, the ideas behind them, or their most prominent common traits.

-If you want to create super cool emotes by yourself, check out Own3d.tv and Nerd Or Die.
+If you want to create amazing emotes on your own, check out Own3d.tv and Nerd Or Die.

-*Use code STREAMMENTOR for 50% discount on OWN3D*
+*Use code STREAMMENTOR for a 50% discount on OWN3D*

 1. Pepe Emotes

-The first group of popular twitch emotes to be discussed is the ones represented by Pepe the Frog.
+The first group of popular Twitch emotes to be discussed features Pepe the Frog.

-With Pepe, twitch emotes meaning is (mostly) easy to figure out.
+With Pepe, twitch emotes are (mostly) easy to understand.

-For example, there is Pepega (or, Pepe the Retard).
+For instance, there is Pepega (or, Pepe the Retard).

 MonkaS and MonkaW.

-Pepe the sweaty, frightened and anxious is also known as MonkaS.
+Pepe, the sweaty, frightened, and anxious character, is also known as MonkaS.

-Pepe extremely frightened and anxious (the close-up) version is MonkaW (I know you know).
+The close-up version of Pepe, who appears extremely frightened and anxious, is MonkaW (I know you know).

-Finally, there is also the MonkaHmm that you use to say you’re in deep thinking, contemplating your next move.
+Finally, there is also the MonkaHmm, which you use to indicate that you are deep in thought, contemplating your next move.

-Next, our little froggy is also used to show how happy and extremely satisfied with the gaming outcome you are.
-And, yes, it’s WidePeepoHappy I am talking about!
+Next, our little froggy is also used to express how happy and extremely satisfied you are with the gaming outcome.
+And yes, I am referring to WidePeepoHappy!

-As said, Pepe can be used to display the whole array of emotions.
-Accordingly, among top twitch emotes with Pepe, there is also the right emote for displaying your sadness over a result/outcome.
-More specifically, it’s FeelsBadman emote.
+As mentioned, Pepe can be used to express a wide range of emotions.
+Therefore, among the top Twitch emotes featuring Pepe, there is also an appropriate emote for conveying your sadness about a result or outcome.
+More specifically, it’s the FeelsBadman emote.

-This one, though, should not be confused with Pepehands, who is also there to show sadness, but this time upset sadness.
-Like, you’re madly sad or sadly mad about something.
+This one, however, should not be confused with Pepehands, which also conveys sadness, but in this case, it represents upset sadness.
+It reflects a state of being madly sad or sadly mad about something.

-Poggers is what comes next.
-Poggers is actually Pepe being excited, thrilled, wanna-dance-happy and surprised!
+Poggers is what follows.
+Poggers actually represents Pepe feeling excited, thrilled, eager to dance, happy, and surprised!

-And, we’ll end our journey through popular emotes with Pepe right here!
+We will conclude our exploration of popular emotes with Pepe here!

 2. Emotes Based on Twitch Users